typelift/Swiftz/README.md

 Swiftz is a Swift library for functional programming.

-It defines purely functional data structure, functions, and extensions that augment the Swift standard library.
+It defines functional data structures, functions, and extensions that augment the Swift standard library.

 Setup
 -----